DataDog/datadog-formula/README.rst

 The ``install_settings`` option contains the Agent installation configuration options.
 It has the following option:

 - ``agent_version``: the version of the Agent which will be installed.
-Default: latest.
+Default: latest (will install the latest Agent v7 package).

 Example: install the Agent version ``6.14.1``